 “Being a caregiver to somebody with mesothelioma and a dad at the same time is pretty exhausting.
 But I’m going to do whatever it takes to get my family across the finish line.”

-– Brandon Cleeton, husband of mesothelioma survivor Jessica Blackford-Cleeton
+– Brandon Cleeton, husband of peritoneal mesothelioma survivor Jessica Blackford-Cleeton

-Thanks to her treatment, Jessica continued to defy the odds.
+Thanks to her treatment, Jessica continued to defy the odds of mesothelioma survival.
 She and Brandon later welcomed their second son, Elliot.
 Although they don’t know what it’s like to be parents without mesothelioma in their lives, they are determined to keep fighting for their family.

 Celebrating Survival and a New Normal

-Today, Jessica has lived over 9 years with mesothelioma — a milestone that once felt uncertain.
-Life may look different than she imagined, but she and her family have embraced their “new normal.”
+Today, Jessica has survived over 10 years with mesothelioma — a milestone that once felt uncertain.
+Life may look different from what she imagined, but she and her family have embraced their “new normal.”
 Even on the harder days, they cherish the time they have together.

-“To be able to share my story — my goal is to give somebody a little bit of hope.”
+“To be able to share my story — hopefully, I give somebody a little bit of hope.”

 Jessica also finds joy in the simple things: enjoying fresh espresso, traveling, and spending time with friends and family.
 “It’s never fun spending time alone,” she says, and with her loving family by her side, she never truly is.